Rhidz/Rhidz/README.md

-I am a Ph.D. student in the Computer Science program at the University of Memphis
+I am a Ph.D. student in the Computer Science program at the University of Memphis.
+I work at the CUBES Lab.

 Here are a few things about me:
 - 👩🏻‍🔬 I research at the crossroads of Human-Computer Interaction, Affective Computing, and Artificial Intelligence.